derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 ### Reserved Keywords

 There is one reserved keyword in the snippet above.
 There are over forty in JavaScript.
-With our subset approach there are 10 that we care about.
+With our subset approach there are ten that we care about.
 Listed alphabetically the are:

 1. `debugger`
 1. `else`